How to Switch Banks

 Redirect Your Direct Deposits and Automatic Transactions

-Inform your employer, billers, and payors to update your banking information with your new account details for future transactions.
+Advise your employer, billers, and payors to update your banking information with your new account details for future transactions.
+However, do this first — review which subscriptions you want to keep and the ones that you can cut off.

 Sort out any postdated checks you have issued as well by providing alternative payments to those involved.
+This may entail ordering new checks or opening a safety deposit box with your new bank.
 Doing these will help avoid penalties arising from delays in receiving or making payments.

 Transfer Remaining Funds From Your Previous Account